‘General Hospital’ Spoilers: Julian Resurrected For Easter!

 What’s Next For Julexis?

-Alexis had a lot of regret after she read Julian’s letter and she told Kristina Corinthos (Lexi Ainsworth) and Molly Lansing (Haley Pullos) that she regretted Julian dying without her telling him she still loves him.
-So when Julian pops up alive and well, Alexis will get the second chance she wants and General Hospital spoilers say the two will reunite with a big bang – Nancy Lee Grahn teased an upcoming love scene.
+Alexis had a lot of regret after she read Julian’s letter, and she told Kristina Corinthos (Lexi Ainsworth) and Molly Lansing (Haley Pullos) that she regretted Julian dying without her telling him she still loves him.
+So when Julian pops up alive and well, Alexis will get the second chance she wants.
+General Hospital spoilers say the two will reunite with a big bang – Nancy Lee Grahn teased an upcoming love scene.

-Alexis portrayer Grahn posted on social media a couple of weeks ago, “Had a love scene and my boob got exposed to all of ABC network execs…” General Hospital fans know the only person Alexis would fall in bed with is Julian so things look good for Julexis.
+Alexis portrayer Grahn posted on social media a couple of weeks ago, “Had a love scene and my boob got exposed to all of ABC network execs.”

+General Hospital fans know the only person Alexis would fall in bed with is Julian so things look good for Julexis.
 As far as Alexis is concerned, Julian is risen from the dead and all his sins are washed away.
 Easter is a good time to redeem someone, but the timing is funny.

-Looks like GH fans will only have to wait a couple of weeks for Julian’s resurrection and the Julexis reunion according to these new General Hospital spoilers.
+Looks like GH fans will only have to wait a couple of weeks for Julian’s resurrection and the Julexis reunion, according to these new General Hospital spoilers.

 [Featured Image by Noel Vasquez/Getty Images]